kxser/arrow-cursor-follow/README.md

-Lightweight JavaScript utility that renders an arrow element that smoothly rotates and points toward (or chases) the user's mouse / pointer position.
+Lightweight demonstration that renders an arrow element that smoothly rotates and points toward (or chases) the user's mouse / pointer position.

 ## Features
 - Smooth requestAnimationFrame loop